erikasdizaineris/ReadFromFilesTextReplacer.jsx/README.md

 Values in text files must be in a collumn
-Run the script inside Illustrator and choose the first file (searchable), then the next one (target text) The script runs in all open documents one by one and replaces all the text that matches file A value to file B value It uses standard CMYK Green swatch, so make it is loaded before proceeding
+Run the script inside Illustrator and choose the first file (searchable), then the next one (target text) The script runs in all open documents one by one and replaces all the text that matches file A value to file B value For your covenience all the changed values will appear in green It uses standard CMYK Green swatch, so make it is loaded before proceeding

 Have fun!